chilleo/ALPHA/README.md

 ### Mac Instructions
 1) Install [RAxML](https://github.com/stamatak/standard-RAxML)
     - Download the [RAxML](https://github.com/stamatak/standard-RAxML) source code in a zip folder.
-    - Unzip the directory
+    - Unzip the directory.
-    - Open a terminal window and 'cd' into the directory
+    - Open a terminal window and 'cd' into the RAxML directory.
     - In terminal run:

         ```